|Approved by||Council, 21 April 2009|

 |Date Policy Took Effect||1 January 2010|

 |Last Approved Revision||27 June 2014|

-|Sponsor||Deputy Vice-Chancellor (Academic and International)|
+|Sponsor||Deputy Vice-Chancellor (Research and Enterprise)nal)|

 |Responsible Officer||University Librarian|